OC Restaurant Week

 Why Go

 You get fixed-price portion control at restaurants you might not visit otherwise, including a number of Dana Point harbor-side and resort dining rooms.
 The structure makes it easy to test a new spot before committing to a full-price meal.
-Quality across participating restaurants is generally solid, not chain filler.
-It's particularly useful in Dana Point: several Strands and Lantern District restaurants participate, letting you compare them in a single week without an open-ended dinner tab at each.
+Quality across participating restaurants is generally solid.
+The specific 2027 lineup will be confirmed on the official site closer to the event.

 What To Know Before You Go

-Book early — popular Dana Point spots fill within the first few days of menus going live (typically late February).
-Menus are set for the event and don't include wine pairings; wine and cocktails are à la carte.
+Book early once the 2027 lineup posts.
+Popular Dana Point spots historically fill within the first few days of menus going live (typically late February).
+2027 price tiers per the official OC Restaurant Week site: Lunch $15 to $35, Dinner $25 to $50, Luxury menus $60 to $150.
+Menus are set for the event and don't include wine pairings; wine and cocktails are a la carte.
 Many restaurants block off limited Restaurant Week reservation slots, so booking via OpenTable or direct calls beats hoping for walk-ins.
-The 2027 dates and participating restaurants will go live on the official OC Restaurant Week site in advance — confirm current pricing and the Dana Point lineup there before booking.
+The 2027 participating restaurant list and exact tier breakdowns will go live on the official OC Restaurant Week site in advance.
+Confirm your target lineup there before booking.

 The Honest Take

 Some restaurants treat the week as a dumping ground for prep-heavy, low-margin dishes rather than their best work.
-Check recent reviews for participating Dana Point spots before committing.
-The Luxe tier is where the better deals tend to land — high-end restaurants offering tasting menus at materially below their usual prices.
+Check recent reviews before committing.
+The Luxury tier is where the better deals tend to land.
+High-end restaurants offering tasting menus at materially below their usual prices.
 Bottom-tier lunch can be hit-or-miss because the price target forces compromises.
-Worth booking the Luxe tier at a place you've been curious about rather than chasing the cheapest lunch.
+Worth booking the Luxury tier at a place you've been curious about rather than chasing the cheapest lunch.